 - Step 2 Lightly grease a large mixing bowl and reserve.

 - Step 3 In a large mixing bowl add the flour, sugar and salt.
 Mix to incorporate.
-Add the warm milk, butter and egg.
+Add the warm milk, butter and egg, followed by the yeast mixture.
 Using a wooden spoon, mix well.
 When the dough starts to come together, place on a lightly floured work surface and use your hands to knead the dough for a few minutes until smooth.
 Note: you can use a kitchen mixer fitted with a dough hook if you prefer.
 But it is not required.
 Once the dough is smooth, form it into a large ball and place into the prepared bowl.
 Cover with plastic wrap and allow to rise in a warm place for 1 hour.